Elf: Buddy's Musical Christmas

-Elf: Buddy's Musical Christmas is a 2014 American stop-motion animated Christmas musical television special produced by Warner Bros.
+Elf: Buddy's Musical Christmas is a 2014 American animated Christmas musical television special produced by Warner Bros.
 Animation, directed by Mark Caballero and Seamus Walsh and written by Aaron Horvath, Michael Jelenic, Bob Martin and Thomas Meehan.
 It is based on the 2003 film Elf and the Broadway theatre musical Elf: The Musical.
 While Ed Asner reprises his role of Santa Claus from the film, the rest of the cast consists of Jim Parsons, Mark Hamill, Kate Micucci, Max Charles, and Rachael MacFarlane.
-The special premiered on December 16, 2014, on NBC.
+The special was produced by New Line Cinema and Warner Bros.
+Animation (with animation services produced by Screen Novelties) and premiered on December 16, 2014, on NBC.